grahamlittlephd/international-society-for-tractography/content/en/scientific_committee.md

 Unit Lead: Graham Little <br>
 Postdoctoral Fellow, Université de Sherbrooke

-The technology unit is responsible for all aspects of tech development and support for the society.
-This includes web development, database management as well as developing new tools to allow members to share and collaborate with massive ammounts of imaging/anatomical data.
+<details> <summary> Responsibilities </summary> <br>The technology unit is responsible for all aspects of tech development and support for the society.
+This includes web development, database management as well as developing new tools to allow members to share and collaborate with massive ammounts of imaging/anatomical data.</details>

 ---